The only forward-viewing national survey of future leisure travel intentions of Americans. Conducted every 90 days.

 Traveler Sentiment IndexTM

-The overall Traveler Sentiment Index™ (TSI), derived from six variables associated with demand for travel services (interest in travel, time for travel, personal finances available for travel, affordability of travel, quality of service, and perceived safety of travel), now stands at 116, down from the record high in April 2016 (121) but up 5 points from one year ago (111).
+The overall Traveler Sentiment Index™ (TSI), derived from six variables associated with demand for travel services (interest in travel, time for travel, personal finances available for travel, affordability of travel, quality of service, and perceived safety of travel) now stands at 110, down five points from April 2018 (115) and down six points from Wave III 2017 (116).

 Leisure Travel Intentions

-Seven in 10 (68%) U.S. adults plan to take at least one overnight leisure trip during the next six months, up significantly from Wave III 2015 (61%).
-Those planning to take at least one vacation during the next six months plan to take an average of 2.4 trips during that time, unchanged from the average reported one year ago.
-When asked if they plan to spend more, less or about the same amount on leisure travel during the next six months compared to the same six months last year, three in 10 (28%) expect to spend more, compared to 12% who expect to spend less – resulting in a net 16-point positive difference in vacation spending intentions.
+Six in ten (59%) U.S. adults plan to take at least one overnight leisure trip during the next six months, down significantly from the percentage who reported so in Wave III 2017 (65%).
+Those planning to take such a trip during the next six months plan to take an average of 2.4 trips during that time, unchanged from the average reported one year ago (2.5 trips).
+When asked if they plan to spend more, less, or about the same amount on leisure travel during the next six months compared to the same six months last year, nearly one quarter (23%) expect to spend more, compared to 15% who expect to spend less – resulting in a net 8 point positive difference in vacation spending intentions.
+A takeaway from these numbers is that travelers are planning to spend more per trip in the next six months than they planned to a year ago.

 Financial Factors Influencing Leisure Travel

-The financial factors influencing travel most negatively include the expectation of losing one’s job (34%), a high level of credit card debt (34%), the price of cruises (33%) and the expectation of making less money (32%).
+The financial factors influencing travel most negatively include a high level of credit card debt (37%), the expectation of losing one’s job (36%), the expectation of making less money (32%) and the price of cruises (31%).

 Business Travel Intentions

-The percentage of U.S. adults who expect to take a business trip (34%) during the next six months increased significantly from the percentage who expressed such an intention in Wave III 2015 (28%).
-Those who are planning to take a business trip plan to take 2.9 trips on average, down from the 3.4 trips reported in Wave III 2015.
+Three in ten U.S. adults expect to take a business trip during the next six months (28%), down significantly from the percentage expecting to do so in 2017.
+Those who are planning to take a business trip plan to take 2.9 such trips on average, down from the 3.2 trips reported in Wave III 2017.

 TravelhorizonsTM is a quarterly survey of Americans’ travel intentions viewed through the lens of emerging economic, social and political developments.
-This iteration of the nationally representative survey of 2,335 pre-qualified adults was conducted July 15–24, 2016.
-Statistically significant differences are cited at the 95-percent level of confidence.
+This iteration of the nationally representative survey of 2,303 pre-qualified adults was conducted July 12 – July 27, 2018.
+Statistically significant differences are cited at the 95 percent level of confidence.

-More detailed analyses of these findings will be available in the forthcoming Wave III 2016 travelhorizonsTMreport.
+More detailed analyses of these findings will be available in the forthcoming Wave III 2018 travelhorizonsTM report.

 HAVE A TRAVELHORIZONS QUESTION?
 TALK TO STEVE COHEN.